mitradranirban/samaano-fonts/README.md

 20th March 2025 - Version 2.300
   * Added Monotonic Greek
-  * Extended Latin to include panNigerian and
+  * Extended Latin to include panNigerian and Pinyin and DIN91379

 Road Map for Version 3